ArdeleanRichard/Space-Breakdown-Method/README.md

 - common/validation/visualization: utilitary functions

 ## Setup
 The 'requirements.txt' file indicates the dependencies required for running the code.
 The data used in this study can be downloaded from: https://1drv.ms/u/s!AgNd2yQs3Ad0gSjeHumstkCYNcAk?e=QfGIJO.
+The simulated data has been created by the Department of Engineering, University of Leicester UK.

 The paths to the data folder on your local workstation need to be set from the 'constants.py' file (DATA_FOLDER_PATH, SIM_DATA_FOLDER_PATH, REAL_DATA_FOLDER_PATH).